Paternity And Legitimation Cases

 Many people confuse the two terms, but paternity and legitimation are two different legal concepts:

-attorney Martha New Milam is a Board Certified Family Law Specialist — one of only five in practice in Durham, North Carolina.
-With over 20 years of family law experience, Ms. Milam has the knowledge and skill needed to guide you through the paternity and/or legitimation proceedings in North Carolina.
+Attorney Martha New Milam is a board-certified family law specialist — one of only five in practice in Durham, North Carolina.
+With over 30 years of family law experience, Ms. Milam has the knowledge and skill needed to guide you through the paternity and/or legitimation proceedings in North Carolina.

 If you have questions about how to legitimize a child, talking to a lawyer is the best way to get answers.
-Contact Milam & Idol PLLC by calling 919-805-3678 or by completing the online form to schedule an initial consultation about your family law needs.
+Contact Ms. Milam at Milam & Idol PLLC by calling 919-805-3678 or by completing the online form to schedule an initial consultation about your family law needs.